 and our document settings.

-Before we dig into them, let me
+Before we dig into it, let me

-just highlight our most important thing that
+just highlight our most important thing, our focus, the

 document class, which is right here.

-That's exactly what we're gonna work with
+That's exactly what we're going to work with

 to actually configure our application to work